jerrymakesjelly/autoremove-torrents/docs/config.rst

    * ``and``: Select torrents that meet both the ``Expression 1`` and ``Expression 2`` (intersection).
    * ``or``: Select torrents that meet one or both of the ``Expression 1`` and ``Expression 2`` (Union).

    Here is an example.
-It removes the torrents which ratio is greater than 2 **and** seeding time is more than 60000 seconds:
+For all torrents, it removes those torrents which ratio is greater than 2 **and** seeding time is more than 60000 seconds:

    .. code-block:: yaml

+      my_task:
+        client: xxx
+        host: xxx
+        username: xxx
+        password: xxx
+        strategies:
+          my_strategy:
             remove: ratio > 2 and seeding_time > 60000

    Here is another example.
-It removes the torrents which ratio is less than 1 **or** seeding time is more than 60000:
+For all torrents, it removes those torrents which ratio is less than 1 **or** seeding time is more than 60000:

    .. code-block:: yaml

+      my_task:
+        client: xxx
+        host: xxx
+        username: xxx
+        password: xxx
+        strategies:
+          my_strategy:
             remove: ratio < 1 or seeding_time > 60000

 3. ``(<Expression>)``

    When an expression is enclosed in parentheses, it is still an expression.
 Using parentheses can change the priority.
 And you can use multiple parentheses for nesting.

    Here is an example.
-It removes torrents which seeding time is more than 60000 seconds, **or** those torrents which ratio is greater than 3 **and** added time is more than 1400000 seconds:
+For all torrents, it removes those torrents which seeding time is more than 60000 seconds, **or** those torrents which ratio is greater than 3 **and** added time is more than 1400000 seconds:

    .. code-block:: yaml

+      my_task:
+        client: xxx
+        host: xxx
+        username: xxx
+        password: xxx
+        strategies:
+          my_strategy:
             remove: seeding_time > 60000 or (ratio > 3 and create_time > 1400000)

 Part 4: Delete data